Zac Hackett: Artistic Director

 For many years, Natalie combined both teaching and performing; teaching Drama and Musical Theatre lessons at Michael Hall Theatre School and Drama at Whittaker’s Dance and Drama Centre as well as working with Lancashire’s Traveller Education Service and she was responsible for preparing hundreds of children for LAMDA exams, Arts festivals, auditions and both in-house and professional theatre productions.
 She has choreographed and directed many productions over the years, namely Charlie and the Chocolate Factory and the Diary of Anne Frank.
 Prior to training at ALRA, Natalie played the title roles in Jane Eyre (Grand Theatre, Blackpool) and Jeanne D’Arc (various Lancashire venues and Dominion Studio, London) and Eliza in My Fair Lady (Grand Theatre, Blackpool).

 Since graduating in 2014, Natalie has worked as a theatre practitioner and actress on projects with the National Theatre, LeftCoast, Bolton Octagon, Fable Arts and, of course, TramShed Theatre Company which she joined as an Arts Practitioner in 2015.
 These days, alongside professional performance work, Natalie continues to develop her practice within Theatre by writing and creating her own performance based projects and collaborating with other artists and theatre companies.
 Her particular interests are Musical Theatre and Socio-Political theatre and she is especially passionate about theatre’s ability to inform and influence social change.
+Natalie is a trained Arts Award facilitator and delivers all Arts Award content at TramShed.
 Natalie is excited about being part of TramShed’s Outreach Team and is looking forward to taking TramShed’s inclusive, fun and encouraging environment out into the community where more people can enjoy being involved with the Performing Arts and creating new and beautiful theatre.

 Kitty Murray: Outreach Arts Practitioner